Ryan Shah, Collette Keating, Katherine Schloss, and Julia Cunningham in Conversation

-In conjunction with BAMPFA’s streaming presentation of CineSpin: Brussels Loops, join us for a live conversation and Q&A with musician Ryan Shah and BAMPFA Student Committee members Collette Keating, Katherine Schloss, and Julia Cunningham.
+In conjunction with BAMPFA’s streaming presentation of CineSpin: Brussels Loops, watch a live conversation and Q&A with musician Ryan Shah and BAMPFA Student Committee members Collette Keating, Katherine Schloss, and Julia Cunningham.

 A sophomore at UC Berkeley, Ryan Shah draws inspiration from the Bay Area’s extensive art and culture movements, as well as his roots in Southern California and the constantly evolving Los Angeles music scene.
 After starting to play drums at age fourteen, Shah developed an appreciation for melodics as well as rhythm and began to write his own songs.
 In performance Shah combines organic elements and acoustic instruments with electronic soundscapes, creating a unique sound by coalescing different styles of music.
 “I hope to bring people together and spark an emotion within listeners,” Shah says.
 “If I can make a difference in someone’s life with my music, then I will have reached my goal.”